 This is likely what we have seen with the “war on terror” the US has been aimlessly waging since 2001.
 The spending on this has most likely already had an impact on gold prices.
 As it has added to the need for the USA to expand its debt and monetary base.

-But our bet is that the ongoing breakdown of the global monetary system is likely to be the main reason for the rising gold price since 2001.
-It will likely be the main reason for a continuing rise in precious metals prices too.
-So war could be a factor in gold rising, but it’s probably not the main one.
+Our view is that the ongoing breakdown of the global monetary system is the main reason gold prices have been rising since 2001.
+It will likely continue to drive precious metals prices higher in the years ahead.

 Pingback: Why Buy Gold?
 Here's 14 Reasons to Buy Gold Now